 Health and wellness

 The global pandemic has given many of us a greater appreciation for our health, impacting how we spend our time and money on health-related products.
 Shoppers are spending more time considering the long-term implications of their choices.
-Research from NielsenIQ Unlocking Shopper Consumption report illustrates how the pandemic has driven these changes with 45% increase in shoppers stating that they are eating healthier foods, and 34% confirming that they have shifted their purchasing behaviour to aim towards healthier options.
+Research from NielsenIQ Unlocking Shopper Consumption report illustrates how the pandemic has driven these changes with 45% increase in shoppers stating that they are eating healthier foods, and 34% confirming that they have shifted their purchasing behavior to aim towards healthier options.

 Shoppers are also looking for healthier, higher-quality food options, with NielsenIQ research demonstrating that households are seeking more produce (19%), and organic (15%), sugar-free (12%) and vegetarian (11%) options to name just a few.
 In response to this, healthy product innovation will be a critical driver to success moving forwards.
 By meeting the demands of the shoppers and highlighting the key product attributes within the messaging, packaging and placement of the products both online and in-store, shopper loyalty will grow exponentially as shoppers want complete transparency on what is in the products they purchase and what the benefits are.